Internet Romance and Marriage Fraud

 SCU – MOD, D-2

 1000 Cluster Hollow Road

 The FBI will send your record in approximately 8 to 10 weeks.
 For more information on Criminal Record Checks, please refer to:

 Important note about document requirements: This list is not exhaustive.
 Moroccan authorities may ask for additional information or other documents.

 What do I do next?

 Take your completed Affidavit of Nationality and Eligibility to Marry and other documents to the following Government of Morocco office to be certified.
 There is a fee for this certification.
 The length of time needed to complete this phase of the process varies from a few days to a few months.

-After obtaining the certification from the above office, you and your fiancé(e) must contact the Family Law Section at the Prosecutor's office at the Court of Appeal in the city where you will be married.
-You will need to provide that office all the required documents.
+After obtaining the certification from the above office, you and your fiancé (e) must provide the Family Law Section at the Prosecutor’s office at the Court of Appeal in the city where you will be married with all the required documents.
 Authorization to marry should be granted after the court completes administrative processing.
 The length of time required for this process varies.
 The file with your documents is forwarded to a family judge who will inform you of the next steps you must take in order to obtain your Moroccan marriage certificate.